 Get the adrenaline pumping with a high-octane go-kart race around the track.
 Offering a great day out for all ages, Cornwall has plenty of options for go-karting but our top pick is St Eval Kart Circuit near Mawgan Porth.

-The 1300m, all-weather track means this activity is a great option come rain or shine.
-And with a range of carts suitable for ages 3 to 16+, you can bring the whole family along for an action-packed day out on the separate children’s kart circuit, which is also the UK’s biggest!
-The track is in between Mawgan Porth and Bedruthan Steps, meaning you can follow up your day behind the wheels with a slightly more sedate walk along a beautiful beach.
+The 1.6 mile, all-weather track means this activity is a great option come rain or shine.
+With a range of carts suitable for ages three and above, you can bring the whole family along for an action-packed day out on the separate children’s kart circuit.
+The track is located between Mawgan Porth and Bedruthan Steps, meaning you can follow up your day behind the wheel with a slightly more sedate walk along the beautiful beach.

 Our top spot for horse riding in Cornwall has to be Bodmin Moor.
 You can trek across open moorland enjoying the sights and sounds of this fabled land, or hack through locations you may recognise from TV’s Poldark.
 Hallagenna Riding offers riding for all abilities, plus stabling if you want to bring your horse on holiday too!